Lighting the way through embouchure darkness!

 players and teachers, none had a clue how to fix my

 problems.
-Most tried there hardest to deny that I
+Most tried their hardest to deny that I

 needed to change my embouchure.
 In their world